| Only patch if you really need to and only if you understand exactly what the patch does. |

 That said, I have found a collection of patches that work for me.
 I have installed them for reasons I explain below, which are not necessarily reasons that matter to everyone.
 This is a list of the patches I use (and some others I have run across), with descriptions and reasons for using them.
-Most of these patches were pulled from qmail.org , which has many many more and is worth looking over if you're facing a situation you can't handle.
+Most of these patches were pulled from qmail.org, which has unfortunately vanished.

 Some people feel that qmail has certain shortcomings (like non-conformance to RFCs) and either like complaining or have found a solution, or have developed patches to fix the problem.
 Trust me, the issues have been hashed over again and again and again on the qmail mailing list, and the current state of things seems to keep the most people happy.
-In most cases, things are the way they are on purpose (but feel free to search the qmail list archives for the reasons why).
+In most cases, things are the way they are on purpose (please feel free to search the qmail list archives for the explanation of any particular detail!).

 These patches all work on netqmail, which you should be using anyway.
 While vanilla qmail is as cool and unbreachable as ever, netqmail is a convenient packaging of some of the patches that have cropped up as being very important.
 It is not officially the same thing as qmail, but is a convenience packaging of qmail.
 For more information, go here.